arjunmakesthings/itp-blog/content/intro-to-physical-computing/final-project-1_log.md

 the interesting bit is that the human plays god. they can choose to have a fairer world (by shining light near the most deprived unit), or have an unfair world (make the rich richer). the extension of this idea would be to make each unit behave differently (so that god (human) could choose favourites).

 ---
+### 251111:
+[[people/aram|aram]] & [[people/bolong|bolong]] wanted to improve their previously made lamp project, and i was beginning to tell that it wouldn't satisfy my curiosity. time was also flying by, and changing the 'what' wasn't an idea i was comfortable with.

+i knew the two of them had very specific interests, and worked well together. [[people/aram|aram]] & i desperately wanted to work together, but i decided that it's best if we do our finals separately.

+so, i focused on making an analog synthesiser instead (see: [[intro-to-physical-computing/final-project-2_log|final-project-2_log]]).